Mircea-s-classes/ai-hardware-project-proposal-group-group/docs/Project_Proposal.md

 List of students in the team
 1. Claire Chiang
-2. JoJo Jiang
+2. Zourong Jiang
 3. Sonia Aung
 4. Allison Lampe

-Provide a clear and concise title for your project.
+Provide a clear and concise title for your project: Temperature Forecasting with TinyML

 ## 2. Platform Selection
-Select one platform category and justify your choice.

-**Undergraduates:** Edge-AI, TinyML, or Neuromorphic platforms
-**Graduates:** open-source AI accelerators (Ztachip, VTA, Gemmini, VeriGOOD-ML, NVDLA) or any of the above
+TinyML

 ## 3. Problem Definition
 Describe the AI or hardware design problem you aim to address and its relevance to AI hardware (e.g., efficiency, latency, scalability).